-An account that is enrolled in Amazon KDP (Kindle Direct Publishing) Select, can have access to Amazon’s Ad Campaigns.
+An account that is enrolled in Amazon KDP (Kindle Direct Publishing) Select can have access to Amazon’s Ad Campaigns.

-Meaning, authors, and publishers are given the opportunity to advertise their books on popular and best-selling Amazon book pages that are somewhat related to theirs.
+Meaning, authors, and publishers are given the opportunity to advertise their books on popular and best-selling Amazon book pages that are related to theirs.
 Making it a great opportunity to be seen by more readers.

 Since our primary goal in advertising is to hit sales, Amazon’s new PPC is probably doing what it’s supposed to do for authors and publishers.

-Well, simply put, they display your book ad onto popular Amazon book pages, and you can expect to sell more books than before thanks to the increased exposure at the right page with the right audiences.
+Well, simply put, they display your book ad onto popular Amazon book pages, and you can expect to sell more books than before thanks to the increased exposure on the right page with the right audiences.